What’s A Good Fresh Grad Salary In Malaysia? Here’s Your 2026 Guide Based On Industry

 In healthcare or education, it can be considered reasonable, while in creative industries, it's actually slightly above typical entry-level pay.

-Engineering RM3,500 – 4,200 High demand in oil & gas, manufacturing, construction
+Engineering 2,800 – 3,800 Steady demand in manufacturing, construction

 Public sector fresh graduate starting salaries are generally lower than private sector salaries.
 For example, entry-level public servants at Grade 9 start at around RM 2,250 per month.
 However, public sector jobs often come with long-term benefits that private sector roles may lack.